isomerpages/moe-regentsec/_self-directed-learners/Academic Programmes.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Academic%20Programmes/AcadProg_HUM.jpg">
 </div>
-<p>Our Humanities academic programmes in History, Social Studies, and Geography
-is dedicated to cultivating critical thinking by encouraging students to explore multiple perspectives through inquiry-based learning.
-We engage students in dynamic projects, learning journeys, thought-provoking discussions, and debates that challenge them to analyze and reflect deeply on historical events, societal issues, and geographical concepts.
-Through role-plays, presentations, and the integration of ICT tools, our students experience a vibrant learning environment that enhances their skills and prepares them for the complexities of a globalized world.</p>
 <h3><strong>Science (Biology) Classroom</strong></h3>
 <p>Infusing ethics into teaching of Upper Secondary Biology</p>
 <div class="isomer-image-wrapper">